younge2/fork_practice/readme.md

 # Git repository exercise

-This is repository that we'll practice cloning and foring from.
+This is repository that we'll practice cloning and forking from.